apache/beam/beam-site/documentation/io/testing.md

     <tr>
      <td>-Dio-it-suite
      </td>
-     <td>Invokes the call to PerfKit.
+     <td>Invokes the call to PerfKit Benchmarker.
      </td>
     </tr>
     <tr>
      <td>-Dio-it-suite-local
      </td>
-     <td>Modifies the call to PerfKit so that it exposes the postgres service via LoadBalancer, making it available to users not on the immediate network of the kubernetes cluster.
+     <td>Modifies the call to PerfKit Benchmarker so that it exposes the postgres service via LoadBalancer, making it available to users not on the immediate network of the kubernetes cluster.
 This is useful if you are running on a remote kubernetes cluster.
      </td>
     </tr>
     <tr>